heptarch/heptarch.github.io/drafts/tarkovsky.md

 a sequence of intermediaries.
-I spoke with two administrative assistants in rapidfire Florentine, a bibulous semiotician, Sven Nykvist's son, and various dabblers and aesthetes who had nothing better to do than hang around Via di San Niccolò and spread gossip.
+I spoke with two administrative assistants in rapidfire Florentine, a bibulous semiotician, Sven Nykvist's son, and various dabblers and aesthetes who had no other occupation, it seemed, than to hang around Via di San Niccolò and spread gossip.

 ---